Worldwide Guide to Women in Leadership

 Head of the indiginas area in Mosoco in the Province of Tierradentro.

-2005- Governor María Nelly Fiscué, Toez Reservation (Columbia)
+2005- ?
+Governor María Nelly Fiscué, Toez Reservation (Colombia)

 The government appointed 6 female and one male head of the indiginas areas.

-2005- Governor Gloria Atillo, The Togaima Reservation (Columbia)
+2005- ?
+Governor Gloria Atillo, The Togaima Reservation (Colombia)

 Head of an indiginas area